 How many ounces should a baby eat at each stage of development?

 The next information applies to babies that consume breast milk or formula.

-After the first month, on average, your baby will drink around 4 ounces every 4 hours.
-This quantity will increase gradually as they grow.
+After the first month, on average, your baby will drink around 3 to 4 ounces (90–120 ml) every 4 hours.
+This quantity will increase gradually as they grow by 1 ounce (30 ml) per month until they reach a maximum of about 7 to 8 ounces (210–240 ml).
 For example, around 6 months, your little one will drink 6 to 8 ounces (180-240 ml) 4 or 5 times a day.
 And since they will start eating solids once they are 6 months old, the way of measuring milk consumption will change.